Touch ID

-Touch ID is an electronic fingerprint recognition feature designed and released by Apple Inc. that allows users to unlock devices, make purchases in the various Apple digital media stores (iTunes Store, App Store, and Apple Books Store), and authenticate Apple Pay online or in apps.
+Touch ID is an electronic fingerprint recognition feature designed and released by Apple Inc. that allows users to unlock devices, make purchases in the various Apple digital media stores (App Store, iTunes Store, and Apple Books Store), and authenticate Apple Pay online or in apps.
 It can also be used to lock and unlock password-protected notes on iPhone and iPad.
-Touch ID was first introduced in iPhones with 2013's iPhone 5S, In 2015, Apple introduced a faster second-generation Touch ID in the iPhone 6S; a year later in 2016, it made its laptop debut in the MacBook Pro integrated on the right side of the Touch Bar.
+Touch ID was first introduced in iPhones with the iPhone 5s in 2013.
+In 2015, Apple introduced a faster second-generation Touch ID in the iPhone 6s; a year later in 2016, it made its laptop debut in the MacBook Pro integrated on the right side of the Touch Bar.
 Touch ID has been used on all iPads since the iPad Air 2 was introduced in 2014.
 In MacBooks, each user account can have up to three fingerprints, and a total of five fingerprints across the system.
 Fingerprint information is stored locally in a secure enclave on the Apple A7 and later chips, not in the cloud, a design choice intended to secure fingerprint information from users or malicious attackers.

-Apple retained Touch ID on iPhone 8, 2nd generation iPhone SE, 3rd generation iPhone SE, and the base model iPads, while all other iPhones since the iPhone X in 2017, and the higher-end iPad Pro have adopted Face ID recognition.
-The 4th and 5th-generation iPad Air and the 6th-generation iPad Mini incorporates a Touch ID sensor on the top button.
-In 2020, 2021 and 2022, Apple unveiled a new line of iMacs, Mac Studios with Studio Display, and Mac minis that can be configured with Touch ID on the Magic Keyboard.